tttallis/ajellito/_posts/2009-10-16-GettingStarted.markdown

 ## Database upgrades

-If you're upgrading your agilito version it could be necessary to add columns to existing tables.
+If you're upgrading your ajellito version it could be necessary to add columns to existing tables.
 Django doesn't provide a standardized way to do this, but the install script will attempt to help you, if you have